jahanzaib2353/resume-template/README.md

 # resume-template
-A resume template using html and css.
+A resume template using html and css to improve my basic front-end skills.